Bentix-cs/qb-propplacing/README.md

 - qb-core

 ### Step 1
-Rename the resource from "main-qb-propplacing" to "qb-propplacing" and put it into your resoucres folder.
+Rename the resource from "main-qb-propplacing" to "qb-propplacing" and put it into your resources folder.

 ### Step 2
 Import the import.sql file into your db.